Montana

 Forest Service Northern Region from Missoula, MT, USA, Public domain, via Wikimedia Commons; Image Size Adjusted

 Montana is a state in the Mountain West subregion of the Western United States.
 It is the fourth-largest state by area, the eighth-least populous state, and the third-least densely populated state.
-The western half of Montana contains numerous mountain ranges, while the eastern half is characterized by western prairie terrain and badlands, with more (albeit smaller) mountain ranges found throughout the state.
+The western half of Montana contains numerous mountain ranges, while the eastern half is characterized by western prairie terrain and badlands.
 In all, 77 named ranges are part of the Rocky Mountains.

 The name Montana comes from the Spanish word montaña, which in turn comes from the Latin word montanea, meaning "mountain" or more broadly "mountainous country".
 Montaña del Norte was the name given by early Spanish explorers to the entire mountainous region of the west.